Ohene Djan: Early years and education

 Ohene Djan was born on 29 January 1924 as one of the children of Mankrado Kwafo Kraba II and Aberewatia Juliana Yaa Amponsah Otoo alias Yaa Gyinae both from Aburi, Eastern Region.

 His education begun at the Aburi Presbyterian Primary School and Aburi Methodist Boarding School.
 He later continued to the Accra Academy where he obtained his secondary education, completing in 1943.

 Early and ministerial career

 After his secondary school education, he joined his father in his cocoa business.
 He worked with his father for a year and joined the civil service as a second division clerk.
 His father's deteriorating health forced him to resign in 1949 to manage his father's business.

 In 1950, Djan became an active member of the CPP; the political party founded by Kwame Nkrumah, the Ghanaian government head from 1951 to 1966.
-In the 1951 general elections he, stood on the ticket of the CPP and was elected as Member of the Legislative Assembly for the Akuapem-New Juaben beating Edward Akufo-Addo by 97 to 12 votes.
+In the 1951 general elections he stood on the ticket of the CPP and was elected as Member of the Legislative Assembly for the Akuapem-New Juaben beating Edward Akufo-Addo by 97 to 12 votes.

 In parliament, Djan was appointed Ministerial Secretary (deputy minister) to the Ministry of Finance.
-He held that office until 1954 when he left Parliament due to corruption charges that were leveled against him.
+He held that office until 1954 when he left Parliament due to corruption charges that were levelled against him.